Belmont railway station (Sutton)

 Belmont railway station serves the village of Belmont in the London Borough of Sutton in south London.
 The station is located on the Epsom Downs line and is in London fare zone 5.
 It is down the line from measured via West Croydon.

 It is the closest station to the Royal Marsden Hospital, which is just under half a mile away.
-On 19 January 2023, Sutton Council were granted £14,121,979 from the government to add a turnback siding to the south of the station to increase capacity to let services run at 4 tph instead of the current 2 tph service pattern.

 History

 The station was opened by the London, Brighton and South Coast Railway on 22 May 1865, as part of the Epsom Downs branch line.
 The branch was originally laid as double track because of the race traffic, and was electrified on 17 June 1928.
 A modern CLASP (pre-fabricated concrete) building was erected in the 1970s (this has since been demolished and cleared away).
 The branch was singled in 1982 and all trains use the former down platform.
 The station itself has a ticket machine, cycle storage huts and a passenger waiting shelter.

 The station was originally named 'California', and was changed to 'Belmont' on 1 October 1875.